tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 title: Customizing Themes
 ---

-Our semantic-token system allows for easily customizing the themes depending on your use-case.
+Our semantic token system allows for easily customizing the themes depending on your use case.

 :::caution